notionparallax/SimpleMongNode/README.md

 https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction

+_except_ in **Prepare the app** when it asks you to clone the repo, clone this repo instead.

-The following steps are from here:https://devcenter.heroku.com/articles/mongolab#adding-mlab-as-a-heroku-add-on
+The following steps are from [here](https://devcenter.heroku.com/articles/mongolab#adding-mlab-as-a-heroku-add-on):

 add a new database: